Portable Applications: Any Risks?

 Portable apps are programs that do not require installation on your machine to be used.
 Portable applications can be stored on removable devices – such as USB drives, CDs and external HDDs – or can be downloaded from the Internet.
 They do not need configuration and are not present in the Add/Remove Programs, and as such portables do not leave footprint on the machine they are run on.

-- Detection time when the Agent detected an application
+- Detection time when the end point monitor detected an application

 - File creation time when a portable application executable file was created

-- Computer on which a portable app was used and detected by the Binadox Agent
+- Computer on which a portable app was used and detected by the Binadox end point monitor

 - Zone where a portable app was obtained from, such as “Local machine”, “Intranet”, “Trusted”, “Internet”, and “Untrusted”.

 The last three types of zone directly indicate the level of potential.
 The trusted zone describes web-sites that are considered more trustworthy than others; the Internet zone designates web-sites that are not included into the trusted zone; and the untrusted zone i used to label web-sites that contain content that can cause problems if downloaded.

 Such information collected by the Binadox Solution allows you to see what portables your employees use and which of them pose threat to your security and require taking measures.